Staff Research Interests

 Chris has primary research interests in Mexican cultural politics, literary masculinities, gender theory, critical theory and ethical criticism.
 He has published on Mexican authors such as Azuela, Rulfo, Castellanos, Mastretta, González de Alba and Poniatowska, on the cultural politics of the Mexican Revolution and the 1968 Tlatelolco Massacre, and has used interpretative frameworks that range from R.W.
 Connell's sociological theorisation of masculinities to Raymond Williams' structures of feeling, Edward Said's contrapuntal reading and Heidegger's comenatries on the fore-structures of understanding in Being and Time.

-My research principally concerns gender and class in contemporary China, with a particular focus on middle-class masculinities.
-My most recent project looks at Chinese male beauty cultures.
-I also have an interest in happiness and mental health in Chinese populations.
-I analyse these topics primarily from a cultural studies perspective.
-Ethnographic and narrative methodologies frequently inform my data gathering and analysis.
+My research principally concerns gender and class in Chinese/Sinophone populations, with a particular focus on middle-class masculinities.
+I have also published on happiness in China.
+My most recent China-focused project looks at Chinese male beauty vlogging and makeup for men.
+More widely, I have also developed a research interest in critical pedagogy in modern languages and the future of languages and cultures as a sector, particularly involving its interdisciplinary interactions with STEM disciplines.
+I often approach topics from a wide-ranging cultural studies perspective, covering discourse and practice.
+Ethnographic, narrative and critical discourse methodologies frequently inform my data gathering and analysis.

-I am currently interested in developments in posthuman research and I-Thou relationships (dialogue).
+I am currently working on creative writing approaches to language teaching.
+I am also interested in cultural responses to the posthuman and reflections on the microscopic (dust).
 I have past publications on GDR (East German) literature and on women and war in film.

 Véronique carries out research in three main areas: North American and European modern literatures, translation theory, and medical humanities.

-Her second monograph, which is under contract with Edinburgh University Press, offers a comparative analysis of works by seven modernist writers-translators who experienced mental health issues: Friedrich Hölderlin, Gérard de Nerval, Virginia Woolf, Marcel Proust, T.S.
+Her second monograph, which is also forthcoming from Edinburgh University Press, offers a comparative analysis of works by seven modernist writers-translators who experienced mental health illness: Friedrich Hölderlin, Gérard de Nerval, Virginia Woolf, Marcel Proust, T.S.
 Eliot, Hilda Doolittle, and Antonin Artaud.
-It theorizes translation as a form of introspection affecting the identity and the literary work of writers-translators.
+It theorizes translation as a form of introspection impacting the identity and the literary work of writers-translators.

 Her current research project investigates the therapeutic value of the translation process for professional literary translators and NHS patients.